Agentic trade for things that have to be real

 enforced

-Lift any layer and the one beneath holds.
+Lift any stone and the one beneath holds.
 A bad trade stays answerable for as long as the record does.

 What you see